 Messente’s SMS API has been designed with simplicity in mind so that anyone with a basic knowledge of web development or making HTTP requests can use its functionality.

-Once you’ve created your Messente account and received your API key, you can get started with integrating the SMS API into your software with PHP.
+Once you’ve created your Messente account and received your API key, you can get started with integrating the SMS API into your software with PHP and eventually send SMS using PHP.
 The easiest way is to install our PHP coding library.
 It ensures authentication, request validation and response handling are taken care of.

 Creating a Messente account is free - signup here.